Yes. you are able to lay off employees and hire them back if they agree to come back.

 For more information regarding the U.S. Equal Employment Opportunity Commission and COVID-19, please visit this site.

 Of course, you cannot force your employees to return to work.
-However you should make sure that they are aware, that, per the Department of Labor’s guidance on Coronavirus unemployment insurance, employees who refuse to return to work are not eligible for supplemental unemployment benefits under the CARES Act.
+However you should make sure that your employees are aware that employees who refuse to return to work may not eligible for supplemental unemployment benefits under the Lost Wages Assistance Program.
 They may also forfeit their eligibility for their state-provided unemployment benefits.

 However, some employees who refuse to return to work may be able to retain their access to unemployment insurance if they suffer from “other qualifying issues”.
 Examples of “other qualifying issues” include situations where the employee is the sole caregiver for a child whose school is closed, or where a health care worker has advised the employee to remain in self-quarantine.